-Note: This method does not cause any layout or resizing to take place, call layout/1 to update the layout "on screen"
+Note: This method does not cause any layout or resizing to take place, call layout /1 to update the layout "on screen" after removing a child from the sizer.

 Return: true if the child item was found and removed, false otherwise.